paulmbuvi/ETL_Extract_PaulMbuvi_669984/README.md

 ---

 ### 💾 Save New Timestamp
--Finally after extraction, the latest timestamp is saved to track future changes.
+- Finally after extraction, the latest timestamp is saved to track future changes.

 ![Save Timestamp](save_timestamp.png)